-- 1. The applicant must have a high school diploma or a GED certificate and provide official transcripts from all schools/colleges previously attended. - The applicant must be 18 years of age or older prior to program begin date. - 3.
-Applicants must have a minimum composite score of 12 on the ACT if taken prior to October 1989 or a minimum composite score of 16 if taken in October 1989 or after. - 4.
+- 1. The applicant must have a high school diploma or a GED certificate and provide official transcripts from all schools/colleges previously attended. - 2.
+Although college credit is not required for application to the program, applicants with any college credit must have a minimum cumulative GPA of a 2.0 to be considered for selection. - 3.
+The applicant must be 18 years of age or older prior to program begin date. - 4.
+Applicants must have a minimum composite score of 12 on the ACT if taken prior to October 1989 or a minimum composite score of 16 if taken in October 1989 or after. - 5.
 After notification of acceptance, the student will be required to pass a physical examination, a Healthcare Criminal Background Check, and a drug screening prior to beginning the program.

-Health Science Programs Pathway Occupational Therapy Assistant Technology Program (Ridgeland Campus)
+Career Technical Pathways Health Science Programs Pathway Occupational Therapy Assistant Technology Program